 Often considered the heart and soul of the health care profession, nurses provide far more than just medical care.
 They provide kindness and comfort to patients and their loved ones on a daily basis.

 While the job is undoubtedly demanding, nurses are often the ones to leave the greatest impression on their patients.
 In fact, according to the OJIN study, many people pursue a career in nursing because of their positive personal experiences with nurses in the past.

 An Art and a Science

 While nurses enjoy high levels of job satisfaction and personal fulfillment, the career is professionally fulfilling as well.
 As a science-based profession, nursing can be intellectually stimulating—especially when you are able to help practitioners implement new therapies or technologies.
 BSN-educated nurses are taught proactive anticipation—how to recognize issues before they occur, which just might make a critical difference in a patient’s recovery.

 Not only are nurses often responsible for saving lives, they are highly respected professionals all over the world.
 If wanderlust is in your DNA, you can work just about anywhere as a nurse.
 Whether you become a traveling nurse, are moving to a new city, or want to live abroad, a career in nursing has no boundaries.

-Elmhurst University – Distance ABSN Program
+Elmhurst University – Online ABSN Program

-If you’re considering embarking on a second career as a nurse and have previously earned a bachelor’s degree in another discipline, consider the distance Accelerated Bachelor of Science in Nursing (ABSN) program at Elmhurst University.
+If you’re considering embarking on a second career as a nurse and have previously earned a bachelor’s degree in another discipline, consider the online Accelerated Bachelor of Science in Nursing (ABSN) program at Elmhurst University.